mainmatter/playbook/project-flow/full-service/README.md

 research.

-In addition to the mission statement, we will also define the future users of the solution that is to be build along with their prior knowledge, skills, needs, and motivations with regard to the application.
+In addition to the mission statement, we will also define the future users of the solution that is to be built, along with their prior knowledge, skills, needs, and motivations with regard to the application.
 We will identify one or more typical users representative of the expected userbase, the personas, and describe them in a personas document.
 A good understanding of an application's